Get

 The first step with clicker training is building an association between the sound of the click and your cat getting a treat.
 The key is to deliver the treat immediately after clicking.
 Use high-value treats like tuna bits or cooked chicken diced into cubes.
 Eventually, you can work with regular treats.

 It takes a lot of consistency and repetition to build this association, but it works if you stick with it.
-Your cat will learn that the click means a treat is coming, which is when you can use this method to train basic obedience.
+Your cat will learn that the click means a treat is coming, which is when you can use this method to train basic behaviors.

 2. Start Behavior Training